Optical Sky Brightness and Transparency During the Winter Season at Dome A Antarctica From the Gattini-Allsky Camera: Results and Discussion

-Light from the Milky Way Galaxy also contributes to the sky brightness.
+Diffuse light from the Milky Way Galaxy could also contributes to the sky brightness.
 The Galactic Latitude $b$ of the SCP is $-27^\circ.4$, and part of the Galactic plane was included in the GASC FOV.
 The plate scale of GASC is approximately 147$\arcsec$ per pixel, and the sub-pixel stellar contamination needs to be calculated and removed from the measured sky brightness data.
-Air glow, zodiacal light, and aurorae also contribute to the sky brightness.
+Airglow, zodiacal light, and aurorae also contribute to the sky brightness.
 The intensity and frequency of occurrence of aurorae depend upon the solar activity. \citet{Rayleigh_1928} and \citet{Rayleigh_etal_1935} were the first to note a correlation between the sky brightness and the 11-year solar cycle.
-This is due to the airglow being brighter at solar maximum and fainter at solar minimum \citep{Krisciunas_1997, Krisciunas_etal_2007}.
+This is due to the airglow being brighter at solar maximum and fainter at solar minimum \citep{Krisciunas_1997, Krisciunas_etal_2007_sky}.
 The 10.7-cm radio flux of the Sun is widely used as an index of solar activity.
 The 2009 winter season occurred during solar minimum, so the sky at Dome A should have been as dark as other sites at solar minimum, or $B \approx$ 22.8 mag arcsec$^{-2}$ and $V \approx$ 21.8 mag arcsec$^{-2}$.
-We do not expect that the Dome A measurements of 2009 will show much evidence of auroral events.
+We do not expect that the Dome A measurements of 2009 are significantly affected by auroral events.

-An approach to determine the sky brightness and estimate the cloud cover is given in the following sections.
-Due to the extremely wide FOV and the fisheye optical design of GASC, scattered light from the edges of the optical system, as well as the reflection and refraction inside the optical system, are inevitable.
-The actual case of the contribution from the Sun and the Moon cannot be well modeled when the sky becomes too bright.
-A rough model of the Sun and the Moon's contribution to the sky brightness will be discussed in following sections.
+An approach to determine the sky brightness and estimate the cloud cover is given in the following subsections.
+Due to the extremely wide FOV and the fisheye optical design of GASC, scattered light from the edges of the optical system, as well as the reflection and refraction inside the optical system, is inevitable.
+The actual contribution from the Sun and the Moon cannot be well modeled when the sky becomes too bright.
+A rough model of the Sun and the Moon's contribution to the sky brightness will be discussed.